KonmaORG/HaskLedger/README.md

 - **Wider Hardware Support:** Designed to work efficiently across different types of computer hardware.
 - **Sustainable Development:** Ensures the Cardano ecosystem remains robust and adaptable to future needs and technologies.

+## Architecture

+HaskLedger’s architecture is designed to leverage existing Cardano protocols while introducing innovations for improved performance and security.
+Key components include:

+- **Cardano Integration Layer:** Interfaces with Cardano’s main chain for transaction validation and communication.
+- **RISC-V Hardware Layer:** Provides a flexible and open ISA for hardware interactions.
+- **NuttX-OS Layer:** Manages real-time operations and hardware resources.
+- **Unikernel Layer:** Runs optimized, secure applications and smart contracts.
+- **Haskell/GHC VM Layer:** Virtualizes high-level application execution and consensus algorithms.
+- **Rust Libraries:** Develops system contracts and libraries for safe and efficient execution.
+- **Haskell Application Layer:** Implements business logic and protocol mechanisms.
+- **Qubes OS Layer:** Provides a secure and compartmentalized user interface.

 ### Positive Impact

 HaskLedger will bring substantial value to the Cardano community by enhancing scalability, lowering entry barriers for developers, improving security, and fostering community empowerment and engagement.

-### Capability & Feasibility

-- **Commitment to Collaboration:** Actively engaging with the Cardano community and incorporating feedback.
-- **Risk Management:** Identifying and mitigating technical, financial, and project-related risks.
-- **Open-Source Principles:** Commitment to transparency, collaboration, and accessibility.
-- **Roadmap:** Detailed plan for development, testing, community engagement, and implementation.

 ## Conclusion

-HaskLedger represents a significant step towards overcoming the challenges faced by the Plutus platform on Cardano.
-With its innovative features and collaborative approach, HaskLedger aims to enhance scalability, efficiency, and security while empowering developers and fostering community growth within the Cardano ecosystem.
+## Conclusion

+HaskLedger represents a significant advancement in the development of scalable, secure, and efficient sidechain solutions for Cardano.
+By combining technologies with rigorous design principles, we aim to deliver a robust framework that enhances smart contract execution and blockchain interoperability.
+We encourage developers and blockchain enthusiasts to explore HaskLedger, contribute to its growth, and join us in pushing the boundaries of decentralized technology.